 Well, all of you ‘safely remove’ USB drives while pulling them out of your PC.
 Yes, you can do so via the notification area icon and clicking on ‘Safely remove your hardware’.
 But it sometimes may show some error message or sometimes the Safely Remove Hardware dialog box does not appear.
 We have already seen a 3rd party tool USB Disk Ejector, that allows you to quickly remove USB devices in Windows.
 RemoveDrive is another such tool.
 It works on Windows 10 and Windows 11.

 Safely remove USB software for Windows PC

-RemoveDrive is a free command-line tool which will help to ensure you don’t lose data when working with USB drives.
+RemoveDrive is a free command-line tool that will help to ensure you don’t lose data when working with USB drives.
 It lets you safely remove your USB drive, preventing the loss of your data.
 Before you start using it, you have to set your preferences first.
 The application runs just as you run your PC’s CMD – it doesn’t have any user interface.

 How to setup RemoveDrive:

 - Unzip the files from the ZIP file.